Introduction

 Reputational Damage: The Hidden Cost of Cyber Breaches

 For small businesses, this reputational damage can be particularly crippling.
 Word-of-mouth, community trust, and local reputation are often the lifeblood of their operations.
-A single cyber incident can lead to a mass exodus of customers, negative reviews, and a tarnished brand image that can take years to rebuild.
-Moreover, the cost of PR campaigns, customer outreach, and potential discounts or compensations to retain clientele can further strain financial resources.

 Cybersecurity Risk Management: A Deep Dive